Home » Soup » Egg Roll Cabbage Soup

 Crispy Egg Roll Wrapper Strips

-• If making your own egg roll wrapper dough: Add flour and salt to a medium wide mouthed bowl.
+• Make Your Own Dough: Add flour and salt to a medium bowl.
 Give a quick mix and then create a well.

-• Crack the egg into the well and then use a fork to whisk the egg, incorporating the edges of the well while whisking.
+• Add Egg: Crack the egg into the well, then use a fork to whisk the egg, incorporating the edges of the well while whisking.
 Slowly add the warm water, one tablespoon at a time, mixing more and more of the dough as you add.

-• Continue until a shaggy dough is formed.
-Remove dough from bowl and place on a floured surface and knead for 2-3 minutes until a smooth only slightly tacky dough is formed.
-If dough is too sticky, add more flour.
-If dough is too dry and not holding together, add a bit more water.
+• Create Dough: Continue mixing until a shaggy dough is formed.
+Remove the dough from the bowl and place it on a floured surface.
+Knead for 2-3 minutes until a smooth, slightly tacky dough is formed.
+If the dough is too sticky, add more flour.
+If the dough is too dry and not holding together, add a bit more water.

-• If using pre-made egg roll wrappers, just cut then into the 2-3 inch by 1/4 - 1/2 inch strips.
+• Premade Egg Roll Wrappers: If using pre-made egg roll wrappers, just cut then into the 2-3 inch by 1/4 – 1/2 inch strips.

-• Ladle soup into bowl, garnish with diced green onion and top with crispy egg roll wrapper strips and enjoy!
+• Serve and Enjoy!
+Ladle soup into bowls, garnish with diced green onion and top with crispy egg roll wrapper strips and enjoy!

 Notes